Weasyl/weasyl/CODE_OF_CONDUCT.md

   professional setting

-Sexual imagery, language, or examples related to site behavior (such as explicit visual submissions that exhibit a bug) are permitted so long as:
+Sexual imagery, language, or examples related to site behavior (such as explicit visual submissions that exhibit a bug) are permitted only if:

 * They are relevant to the topic of discussion and presented in a respectful manner